ImperialCollegeLondon/icldance/pages/salsa-and-bachata/index.md

 We have a range of teams from our non-auditioned Open Level team to our Advanced Salsa & Bachata teams, which means that there is something for you no matter your level of experience.
-Each team learns a group dance, choreographed by our amazing coach Alex Rasero which we then perform throughout the year at university competitions, venues around London and sometimes even abroad.
+Each team learns a group dance, choreographed by our amazing coaches which we then perform throughout the year at university competitions, venues around London and sometimes even abroad.

+You can join the open level team and sign up for the salsa and bachata team auditions by completing the form [here](https://linktr.ee/imperialdance).

 ### Open Level Team